-Mid Devon District Council is currently undertaking a review of governance arrangements.
-A working group has been established and expects to report back to full Council in early 2021.
-The Council asked the working group to carry out a comprehensive review of the Council’s governance arrangements, such review to include – (i) exploring the views of members and other stakeholders; (ii) taking advice where appropriate from experts in the field; and (iii) identifying the cost and value for money implications.
+Mid Devon District Council undertook a review of governance arrangements during 2020/20.
+A working group was established and the Council asked the working group to carry out a comprehensive review of the Council’s governance arrangements, to include – (i) exploring the views of members and other stakeholders; (ii) taking advice where appropriate from experts in the field; and (iii) identifying the cost and value for money implications.

-The working group has been considering a wide variety of views on what works well (and why) and how they could work better:
+The working group considered a wide variety of views on what works well (and why) and how they could work better:

 - How councillors (beyond the Cabinet) are engaged in and influence decision-making

 - How the public and wider community are able to engage with and influence decision-making

 - How the council publishes information about decisions – in advance and after they are taken

 - How work is planned and programmed - balancing the various functions and priorities